The Sanctuary Standard is my proprietary 5-pillar vetting system for European hotel comfort. I’ve applied it to this review for Hôtel Niepce Paris.

 Is the Eiffel Tower Worth It?

 I’ve done the Eiffel Tower once.
 And I’ve been to Paris four times since.
-For me, Paris isn’t just a destination on a bucket list.
+For me, Paris isn’t just a tick on a bucket list.
 It’s a buffet of experiences waiting to be tasted, listened to, and inhaled.
 Not a buffet of food, but of senses.

 Is Your Next Hotel Truly “Upscale”?